To our Indio family,

 Keeping the health and safety of Team Indio front and center as we move forward

 As governments around the globe look to reopen their economies safely, Indio is evaluating how, when and at what pace we turn the lights back on in our physical offices.
 As the situation plays out and public health guidance continues to evolve, the reality is that this will not be a straightforward process where we immediately return to normal.
 And while the desire to return to a sense of normalcy is high, we are committed to taking a very conservative approach to how we reopen our offices and reactivate our field staff in phases over a prolonged period.
 The health and safety of Team Indio has been, and will continue to be, our priority.
-As such, we have extended our remote operations until September 8 and will continue to keep pace with the situation as it evolves to modify this plan as needed.
+As such, we have extended our remote operations through 2020 and will continue to keep pace with the situation as it evolves to modify this plan as needed.